 Help, I can’t pay my full tax amount!

-If you owe income taxes that you can’t pay all at once, the CRA will work with you on a payment plan.
+If you owe income taxes that you can’t pay all at once, the Canada Revenue Agency will work with you on a payment plan.
 The downside of such a plan is you will be charged interest on any balance you still owe.
 The upside is you won’t be in legal trouble.
-Because if you owe income tax and don’t pay or make an attempt to work out a payment plan, the CRA can seize any benefits you may be eligible for, and they may take you to court and seize the contents of your bank account.
-Here's more information about the potential consequences of nonpayment of taxes.
-Unless stripes look especially good on you, with taxes, it’s definitely better to be safe than sorry.
+Because if you owe income tax and don’t pay or make an attempt to work out a payment plan, CRA can seize any benefits you may be eligible for, and they may take you to court and seize the contents of your bank account.
+Here's more information about potential consequences for non-payment of taxes.